christinechengubc/DodgeNSA/README.md

 ##Set Up
 1. Go to Run/Debug configurations
+2. Add new configuration of type application
-2. Name the configuration "desktop"
+3. Name the configuration "desktop"
-3. Select classpath module "desktop"
+4. Select classpath module "desktop"
-4. Select "Desktop Launcher" as the main class
+5. Select "Desktop Launcher" as the main class
-5. Select the android assets folder as the working directory
+6. Select the android assets folder as the working directory
-6. Click apply
+7. Click apply
-7. Play the game now!
+8. Play the game now!

 For more information on how to setup the game, watch this video: https://youtu.be/rzBVTPaUUDg?t=275